Almyros: History

-The history of Almyros begins with the ancient city of Alos (about 10 km [6.2 mi] south of Almyros), the ruins of which can still be visited.
-Alos was a very important and populous town, famous for its port and for its role in the Persian Wars.
+The history of Almyros begins with the ancient city of Halos (about 10 km [6.2 mi] south of Almyros), the ruins of which can still be visited.
+Halos was a very important and populous town, famous for its port and for its role in the Persian Wars.
 After the Byzantine Empire, because of pirate raids, they built the town in the place that it is today.